By Steve Klosterman, Senior Data Scientist at Tala

 Revenue uplift decile chart: Difference in revenue between treatment and control when ranking accounts by predicted revenue uplift

 The results show that predicted revenue uplift effectively identifies accounts where phone calls are of more value.
 Over half of the incremental revenue available by calling all borrowers can be obtained by calling only the top 10% of borrowers ranked in this way, and 90% of the incremental revenue can be had by calling the top half of borrowers.
-In fact, when considering the average cost of telephonic collections per borrower, shown as a green line, it’s apparent that only the top 50% of borrowers are profitable to call.
+In fact, when considering the average cost of telephonic outreach per borrower, shown as a green line, it’s apparent that only the top 50% of borrowers are profitable to call.

 In conclusion, uplift modeling allowed Tala to focus repayment efforts on borrowers who would be most receptive to those efforts, saving time and money.
 I hope you find this account of Tala’s experience with uplift modeling helpful for your work.